Curious Cats and Christmas Trees they Can't Resist

 So, what to do?
 Below are some suggestions for both encouraging your cat to avoid the tree, and some safety precautions as well.

-Make another area more attractive - While making the tree less attractive, make another area more attractive.
+Make another area more attractive - While making the tree less attractive, make another area of the house more attractive.
 If your cat is just seeking additional stimulation, then providing an area with a cat tree, a scratching post, and plenty of toys may go a long way.

 Secure the tree - Make sure you secure the tree so that if your cat climbs in it, it won't topple over.

-Place tinsel up high - Place tinsel up high so as not to encourage your cat.
+Place tinsel up high - It's highly dangerous for a cat to swallow tinsel.
+Place tinsel up high so as not to encourage your cat.
+If your cat can find a way to get to the tinsel, it may be best not to have it at all.

 Other safety precautions - Do not use hooks to hang ornaments as they can be dangerous if swallowed.
 If you have a real tree, keep your cat away from the water in it. you can block access to it in different ways, and/or keep lemon and other citrus scents around it.